Microlocal Analysis of Quantum Fields on Curved Spacetimes: Content

 Pure mathematicians working in partial differential equations are often deterred by the traditional formalism of quantum field theory found in physics textbooks, and by the fact that the construction of interacting theories is, at least for the time being, restricted to perturbative methods.

 We hope that these lecture notes will convince them that quantum field theory on curved spacetimes is full of interesting and physically important problems, with a nice interplay between algebraic methods, Lorentzian geometry and microlocal methods in partial differential equations.
-On the other hand, mathematical physicists with a traditional education, which may lack familiarity with more advanced tools of microlocal analysis, can find this text as an introduction and motivation to the use of these methods.
+On the other hand, mathematical physicists with a traditional education, which may lack familiarity with more advanced tools of microlocal analysis, can use this text as an introduction and motivation to the use of these methods.

 Let us now give a more detailed description of these lecture notes.
-The reader may also consult the introduction of each section for more information.
+The reader may also consult the introduction of each chapter for more information.

-For pedagogical reasons, we have chosen to devote Sects. \ref{sec1} and \ref{sec2} to a brief outline of the traditional approach to quantization of Klein-Gordon fields on Minkowski spacetime, but the impatient reader can skip them without trouble.
+For pedagogical reasons, we have chosen to devote Chapters \ref{sec1} and \ref{sec2} to a brief outline of the traditional approach to quantization of Klein-Gordon fields on Minkowski spacetime, but the impatient reader can skip them without trouble.

-Sect. \ref{sec3} deals with $\CCR$ $*$-algebras and quasi-free states.
-A reader with a PDE background may find the reading of this section a bit tedious.
-Nevertheless we think it is worth the effort to get familiar with the notions introduced there.
+Chapter \ref{sec3} deals with $\CCR$ $*$-algebras and quasi-free states.
+A reader with a PDE background may find the reading of this chapter a bit tedious.
+Nevertheless, we think it is worth the effort to get familiar with the notions introduced there.

-In Sect. \ref{sec4} we describe well-known results on Lorentzian manifolds and Klein-Gordon equations on them.
-The most important are the notion of {\em global hyperbolicity}, a property of a Lorentzian manifold implying global solvability of Cauchy problem, and the {\em causal propagator} and the various symplectic spaces associated to it.
+In Chapter \ref{sec4} we describe well-known concepts and results concerning Lorentzian manifolds and Klein-Gordon equations on them.
+The most important are the notion of {\em global hyperbolicity}, a property of a Lorentzian manifold implying global solvability of the Cauchy problem, and the {\em causal propagator} and the various symplectic spaces associated to it.

-In Sect. \ref{sec5} we discuss quasi-free states for Klein-Gordon fields on curved spacetimes, which is a concrete application of the abstract formalism in Sect. \ref{sec3}.
-Of interest are the two possible descriptions of a quasi-free state, either by it spacetime covariances or its Cauchy surface covariances, which are both important in practice.
+In Chapter \ref{sec5} we discuss quasi-free states for Klein-Gordon fields on curved spacetimes, which is a concrete application of the abstract formalism in Chapter \ref{sec3}.
+Of interest are the two possible descriptions of a quasi-free state, either by it spacetime covariances, or by its Cauchy surface covariances, which are both important in practice.
 Another useful point is the discussion of conformal transformations.